CiscoSecurity/tr-05-serverless-pulsedive/README.md

 - `url`

 ### JWT Payload Structure
-You don't technically need an API key to access the Pulsedive API, but it helps them keep track of how many requests are being used.
-If the API key is not used with API requests, they may use other methods of tracking requests.
-But, this could be inaccurate and the rate limit is set for free users to 30 requests per minute.
-They offer additional [pricing plans](https://pulsedive.com/about/?q=api) for increased rate limits.

 ```json
 {
   "key": "<PULSEDIVE_API_KEY>"
 }
 ```

+**NOTE**.
+You don't technically need an API key to access the Pulsedive API, but it helps them keep track of how many requests are being used.
+If the API key is not used with API requests, they may use other methods of tracking requests.
+But, this could be inaccurate and the rate limit is set for free users to 30 requests per minute.
+They offer additional [pricing plans](https://pulsedive.com/about/?q=api) for increased rate limits.

 ### Supported Environment Variables